wise4rmgod/Jetpack-Compose-Tutorial/README.md

 ## compose tutorial
-This is a Jetpack Compose Course for Beginners
+This is a Jetpack Compose tutorial for Beginners